Leonardo da Vinci.

 In 1476 he, and three others, were anonymously accused of sodomy with a teenage male prostitute.
 The crime of homosexual activity was widespread in Florence, and homosexuality was common place.
-He was acquitted of the charge, re-charged and again acquited, but there is no record of further work by him until 1478.
-The question of Leonardo's sexuality has been a matter of speculation, but it is generaly thought that he was homsexual or bisexual.
-The fact remains that although we have documented details of his employers and movements, details of his private live are very sparce.
+He was acquitted of the charge, re-charged and again acquitted, but there is no record of further work by him until 1478.
+The question of Leonardo's sexuality has been a matter of speculation, but it is generally thought that he was homosexual or bisexual.
+The fact remains that although we have documented details of his employers and movements, details of his private live are very sparse.

 Da Vinci was commissioned to paint an altarpiece, The adoration of the Magi, for a monastery just outside Florence.
 The work (about eight feet square) is unfinished, probably because Leonardo had left Florence for Milan.